Active Substance: darbepoetin alfa

 Aranesp was as effective as human recombinant erythropoietin at increasing the haemoglobin levels in patients with chronic renal failure, and at keeping these levels maintained after they had been improved, whether given as an injection into a vein or under the skin.

 In cancer patients receiving chemotherapy, fewer of the patients treated with Aranesp needed a blood transfusion than those given placebo.

 What is the risk associated with Aranesp?

-The most common side effects with Aranesp (seen in more than 1 patient in 10) are hypertension (high blood pressure) and oedema (fluid retention).
+In kidney failure patients, the most common side effects with Aranesp (seen in more than 1 patient in 10) are hypersensitivity (allergy) and hypertension (high blood pressure) while in cancer patients the most common are hypersensitivity and oedema (fluid retention).
 For the full list of all side effects reported with Aranesp, see the package leaflet.

-Aranesp should not be used in people who may be hypersensitive (allergic) to darbepoetin alfa or any of the other ingredients.
+Aranesp must not be used in people who are hypersensitive (allergic) to darbepoetin alfa or any of the other ingredients.
 It must not be used in patients who have poorly controlled high blood pressure.